 Super basic, but super effective.

-We’ll talk about all the promotional sources you can use to drive traffic to your books in Part 5: The Ultimate Guide to Book Promotion.
+We’ll talk about all the promotional sources you can use to drive traffic to your books in Part 5: The Ultimate Guide to Traffic Sources.
 This is actually the easiest part of marketing, so if you’re struggling with finding places to advertise or locate readers, that will provide you with plenty of methods of attack.

 - Amazon’s algorithms are the most powerful bookselling force on the planet.